barakooda/word_tracker_thread_learn/README.md

 # WordTracker

-WordTracker is a multi-threaded C++ application developed as a solution to the **Reactor Coding Challenge 01**.
-The assignment required fixing and improving a pre-existing C++ project by enhancing its functionality, robustness, and maintainability.
+WordTracker is a multi-threaded C++ application.
 This project reads a list of words from standard input, counts the occurrences of each word (ignoring the termination keyword `"end"`), prints the words in alphabetical order, and then provides an interactive lookup mode for querying individual word counts.

-## Assignment Context

-The Reactor Coding Challenge 01 tasked you with:
-- **Bug Fixing:** Identify and resolve issues in the existing code.
-- **Design Improvements:** Refactor the code for better maintainability and readability.
-- **Enhanced Functionality:** Implement multi-threaded word processing, robust input handling, and an interactive lookup mode.
-- **Modern C++ Usage:** Utilize C++17 features and practices.
-- **Testing:** Include unit tests to validate the behavior of core components.

-This solution meets those requirements by clearly separating the thread-safe queue, word counting logic, and user-interaction functionality into distinct modules.

 ## Features
 - **Multi-threaded Processing:** A dedicated worker thread processes words from a thread-safe queue.
 - **Robust Input Handling:** Input is validated and trimmed to ensure accurate word counting.
 - **Interactive Lookup:** Users can query word counts interactively (terminates on EOF).